GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

    tall spikes of compute work in the wavefront occupancy view.

--  If an RGP profile opened by RenderDoc is left running and RenderDoc is restarted, the InterOp connection between the two can't be re-established.
+-  If an RGP profile opened by RenderDoc is left running and RenderDoc is restarted, the interop connection between the two can't be re-established.
 In this case, the "Create new RGP Profile" menu option will remain disabled after opening a new RenderDoc trace.
-This is due to a named pipe left open.
-To resolve the issue, close RGP then restart RenderDoc.
+This is caused by a named pipe having been left open.
+To resolve the issue, close RGP, and then restart RenderDoc.
-   For Linux only, a similar situation can occur if the RenderDoc process does not shutdown cleanly.
+   On Linux, a similar situation can occur if the RenderDoc process does not shutdown cleanly.
 If this occurs, it may be necessary to wait a few minutes for the connection to be removed before restarting RenderDoc.
+   The following command can be executed from a terminal window to determine if the named pipe is still opened:

+   - netstat -p | grep "AMD"

 .. _Microsoft PIX tool: https://blogs.msdn.microsoft.com/pix/introduction/